Katevalch/rsschool-cv/cv.md

 Really into learning new languages and cultures.

-During my study I have participated in numerous events in my university.
+During my study I have participated in numerous events at my university.
 Moreover I have been a volunteer at different sport events in my country including Second European Games in Minsk.

 I have experienced to work as a waitress, English and German teacher, tutor and a camp counselor.
 ## Education: